mirkoprescha/kpi_retention/README.md

 ```

 - datatype agnostic: just specify the name of the array.
 Spaxploder will take the values and convert them into rows, whatever datatype it is.
 Even nested structures are converted.
--- supported datatypes: all of spark 2.1
+- supported datatypes: all of spark 2.1

 ## Not yet implemented
+- ignore not defined array in an entity.
+Some entities have an array some not (even not set as null).
+Spaxploder will ignore these entities without an exeption *to test*
 - unnest structs -> would need more configuration
 ```
 "friends": [